nguyenry/GitLab/answers.md

 d1d83316

 3. What did line 12 of this file say in commit d1d83?
-2. I should really finish writing this.
+"2.
+I should really finish writing this."

 4. What changed between commit e474c and 82045?
 gross_sort = lambda x : x["Gross"] -> gross_sort = lambda x : int(x["Gross"])